How to Identify, Harvest and Store Pumpkins and other Winter Squash

 Nutritional Benefits of Winter Squash

 Deep yellow and bright orange vegetables are an important part of a healthy diet.
 And winter squash is one of the tastiest ways to get those colours onto your plate.
-The colour indicates squash is a great source of beta-carotene, a powerful antioxidant and something our body converts into Vitamin A. Squash is also a good source of Vitamin C, folate, potassium and fiber.
+The colour indicates squash is a great source of beta-carotene, a powerful antioxidant and something our body converts into Vitamin A. Squash is also a good source of Vitamin C, folate, potassium and fibre.
 They’re low in calories and can be used as a great alternative to potatoes or pasta.
 Baked, boiled or mashed, squash has about 40 calories per half cup serving.

 Nutrient information per ½ cup (125 ml) cooked winter squash (average of all varieties):